timhealey3/Turn-Based-RPG/README.md

 # Text-RPG

 Currently working on this project.
-Using C++ to create a RPG game.
+Using C++ to create a turn based RPG.